 The silver Britannia is an iconic British coin.
 The coin was released in 1997, due to the popularity of its gold counterpart.
 The silver Britannia offers investors and easy entry point into the world of precious metals, as the spot price of silver is currently 75 times cheaper than gold.

 The coin adds divisibility and stability to any precious metal’s portfolio.
 Being legal tender in the UK offers investors the added advantage of acquiring the coin CGT free.
-Additionally, Physical Gold ensures that customers can buy this coin VAT free by routing it through a European location as part of the supply chain.
 We will now explore the current and historical limits on the mintage of this iconic piece of British coinage.

 In 1997, when the coin was first released into the market, the coin was available with the fineness of .958, indicating 95.8% pure silver.
 The coin is released in three ways; as proof, uncirculated bullion, and as part of proof sets.
 Mintage numbers have varied from year to year for each of these categories, but have settled on 2,500 for both proof types, and 100,000 for the bullion coins since 2008.

 The initial limit imposed on the 1-ounce proof orders in 1997 was 16,005.
 In the same year, the limit for proof sets was set at 11,832.
 By 1998, the uncirculated bullion mintage reached 88,909.
 The Royal Mint was responding to its increased demand as a silver bullion coin.
 However, in the same year, the 1-ounce proof edition of the coin was reduced to 3044.
 Proof sets orders were also limited to 3044, down from 11,832 in the first year of issue.